Dear Seniors,

 Hello Dinesh V Divekar,

-The situation mentioned by Trupti & w.r.t. your HR Executive are a bit different for 2 reasons:
+The situation mentioned by Trupti with regard to your HR Executive is a bit different for 2 reasons:

-1] In your case, YOU are a party to the situation, while in Trupti's case, she is a Third party [the main contending parties being the employee concerned & the GM/Manager].
+1. In your case, you are a party to the situation, while in Trupti's case, she is a third party (the main contending parties being the concerned employee and the GM/Manager).

-So, in your example of your HR Executive, what you did is right.
+So, in your example with your HR Executive, what you did is right.

-While I was referring to the Show cause Notice, I was inferring to it's both 'in-spirit' & 'written' forms, since Trupti is a third party & she needs to build-up evidence which is acceptable to both the other 2 parties AND fulfill the Company bylaws.
+While I was referring to the Show-cause Notice, I was inferring to its both 'in-spirit' and 'written' forms, since Trupti is a third party and she needs to build up evidence that is acceptable to both the other parties and fulfill the company bylaws.
 Even if the concerned Manager has issued verbal notices/cautions, he/she still needs to prove that it was done ONCE THE CASE CROSSES the departmental boundary.

-Frankly, the concerned GM should have sorted-out the problem @ his level, unless this is a Union situation [assuming it wasn't done at all or not done in true spirit, since Trupti didn't mention it clearly].
-I have seen quite a few situations like this one--where the concerned Head of dept just didn't want to take a stand & transfer the responsibility of handling HR issues to HR dept--they have strange reason/logic for this--'IT'S HR DEPT'S PROBLEM/ISSUE--little realizing that it's HIS/HER Dept that is getting effected due to such situations [more often found in Public sector companies, even though private sector isn't immune too].
+Frankly, the concerned GM should have sorted out the problem at his level, unless this is a Union situation (assuming it wasn't done at all or not done in true spirit, since Trupti didn't mention it clearly).
+I have seen quite a few situations like this one where the concerned Head of the department just didn't want to take a stand and transferred the responsibility of handling HR issues to the HR department—they have strange reasons/logic for this—'IT'S HR DEPT'S PROBLEM/ISSUE'—little realizing that it's HIS/HER Dept that is getting affected due to such situations (more often found in public sector companies, even though the private sector isn't immune too).
 Sometimes, politics/ego-clashes also play a part in the response mechanism of the Dept Head.
-I think this is what differentiates the 'in spirit' & 'formal' issuance of the Show-cause Notice.
-For such people, the focus is more on the formality of issuing the Notice than the consequences of such an action--foremost being the time-lag for the solution to emerge.
+I think this is what differentiates the 'in spirit' and formal issuance of the Show-cause Notice.
+For such people, the focus is more on the formality of issuing the Notice than the consequences of such an action—foremost being the time-lag for the solution to emerge.

 Well, at least this is my take on the subject.